-The cost of a simple funeral with Bare averages around $2,000.
+The cost of a direct cremation with Bare averages around $2,600*.
 Click below to see the price for your area.

 When it comes to farewelling a loved one who has died, people often associate how much that person was loved with how much their funeral costs, but that is often not the case.
 Low cost funerals can actually allow more personalisation and offer more opportunities to celebrate life the way it was lived.